atom-antimatter/antimatterwebnew/VOICE_AGENT_SETUP.md

 ## Features

 - **Real-time voice conversations** with low latency
-- **Natural language understanding** via GPT-4o
+- **Empathic AI** via Hume's emotion-aware language models
 - **3D visualization** that reacts to speech
 - **Mute/unmute** functionality
 - **Call duration tracking**
+- **Real-time transcript** with speaker identification
 - **Error handling** with user-friendly messages

 ## Troubleshooting

-### "Failed to get session token"
+### "Failed to get access token"
-- Check that your `OPENAI_API_KEY` is set correctly in `.env.local`
+- Check that both `HUME_API_KEY` and `HUME_SECRET_KEY` are set correctly in `.env.local`
-- Verify your OpenAI account has access to the Realtime API
+- Verify your Hume account is active and has API access
-- Restart your development server after adding the API key
+- Restart your development server after adding the API keys

 ### "Failed to connect to voice agent"
-- Ensure your browser supports WebRTC (Chrome, Firefox, Safari)
+- Ensure your browser supports WebSocket (Chrome, Firefox, Safari)
 - Check that microphone permissions are granted
 - Verify you have a stable internet connection
+- Check browser console for detailed error messages

 ### No audio output
 - Check your browser's audio settings